Inspect before signup

 Proof layer

-The proof path, in one place
+Inspect the workflow in one place

 Inspect the sample proposal